EquipableMC/SkBee-Continued/README.md

-# Continued Fork of SkBee (now called SkAssist)
+# Continued Fork of SkBee
 Why did I fork SkBee?
-Well you see, Shane has recently said he would stop working on SkBee for reasons, read his statement [here](https://github.com/ShaneBeee/SkBee/wiki/statement).
-I have decided that me and others would continue development of SkBee as it is one of the most useful addons in Skript.
-All future updates will be on this repository under a new name called "SkAssist".
-That being said, there will be a different Spigot link, bstats, and SkUnity Forums link. **This is an unofficial fork!!**
+Well you see, Shane has recently said he would stop working on SkBee for reasons, read his statement [here](https://www.spigotmc.org/resources/skbee-skript-addon.75839/).
+I have decided to continue this fork of SkBee as it is a useful plugin.
+Please note I will **NOT** add anymore features, I am just simply updating it to support latest versions of Minecraft & Skript.

-# SkAssist
+# SkBee-Continued

-**SkAssist** is a Skript Addon which is a continued fork of [**SkBee**](https://github.com/ShaneBeee/SkBee) that aims to add more useful elements to [**Skript**](https://github.com/SkriptLang/Skript).
-(This is an unofficial fork).
+**SkBee-Continued** is a Skript Addon which is a continued fork of [**SkBee**](https://web.archive.org/web/20240624081105/https://github.com/ShaneBeee/SkBee) that aims to add more useful elements to [**Skript**](https://github.com/SkriptLang/Skript).
+Read above for information regarding this

 ## Elements
 This is only a small list of the many things included